widdix/aws-cf-templates/docs/index.md

 We are interested in your requirements.
 [Please use the following survey to upvote and add templates you are impatiently waiting for](https://docs.google.com/forms/d/e/1FAIpQLSerhIuMuCWrHai639FoUOt8ffmMqWr0PWzLhCn3VN29VUi8TA/viewform?usp=send_form)

-# How does CloudFormation works
+# How does CloudFormation work

-CloudFormation turns a template (JSON or YAML) into a stack as the following figure shows.
+CloudFormation turns a template (JSON or YAML) into a stack like the following figure shows.

 ![CloudFormation](./img/cloudformation.png)

-You can apply updated to an existing stack with an updated template an CloudFormation will figure out what needs to be changed.
+You can apply updates to an existing stack with an updated template.
+CloudFormation will figure out what needs to be changed.

 **Never make manual changes to infrastructure managed by CloudFormation!**

 # Example

 Imagine you want to set up a Jenkins automation server.
-This project, uses templates as modules to reuse infrastructure components.
+This project uses templates as modules to reuse infrastructure components.
 Some are optional, while others are required.
 The following figure shows templates that are needed to set up Jenkins.

 ![Example: Modules](./img/example-modules.png)